 The inclusion in society of persons with disabilities is a policy of Member States.
 The objective of such policy is to bring about the necessary conditions for persons with disabilities to enjoy the same opportunities in life as the rest of the population.
 The disabilities policy has evolved, making urban infrastructure accessible and improving health and rehabilitation services for persons with disabilities.
 Moreover, the principles of equal opportunity and non-discrimination are common policies of Member States.

-With respect to telecommunications, at the World Telecommunication Development Conference (Hyderabad, 2010) Member States resolved, by Resolution 20 (Rev. Hyderabad, 2010), that access to modern telecommunication/information and communication technology (ICT) facilities, services and related applications must be provided on a non discriminatory basis.
+Concerning telecommunications, at the World Telecommunication Development Conference (Hyderabad, 2010) Member States resolved, by Resolution 20 (Rev. Hyderabad, 2010), that access to modern telecommunication/information and communication technology (ICT) facilities, services and related applications must be provided on a non discriminatory basis.

+By 2050, the older generation will be larger than the under-15 population.
+In just 10 years, the number of older persons will surpass 1 billion people—an increase of close to 200 million people over the decade.
+Today two out of three people aged 60 or over live in developing countries.
+By 2050, this will rise to nearly four in five.
+Whereas people over 60 made up less than 15 percent of the world's population in 2022, this share is estimated to reach 28 percent by the end of the century.

+According to the United Nations World Population Prospects 2024, by the mid-2030s, it is projected that there will be 265 million people aged 80 or older, more than the number of infants (1 year old or younger).
+Furthermore, in the 2070s, the number of people over 65 is projected to reach 2.2 billion, surpassing the number of children (under 18).

+Considering global trends such as an aging population in an increasingly digital world, the anticipated rise in the number of individuals with disabilities, along with projections for migrants and those facing literacy challenges, underscores the critical importance of ICT accessibility.
+To empower nearly half of the global population to effectively engage within the digital ecosystem, making ICT universally accessible will become an essential requirement.

 The World Summit on the Information Society (WSIS) acknowledged that special attention should be given to the needs of older persons and persons with disabilities.

 The United Nations General Assembly (UNGA) High-Level Meeting on the overall review of the implementation of the WSIS outcomes acknowledged the need to address the specific ICT challenges facing children, youth, persons with disabilities, older persons, indigenous peoples, refugees and internally displaced persons, migrants and remote and rural communities.

-On 13 December 2006, UNGA approved the Convention on the Rights of Persons with Disabilities (CRPD), which came into force on 3 May 2008.

 The CRPD establishes basic principles, and also a State's obligations to ensure equal access to telecommunications/ICTs, including Internet, by persons with disabilities.

 Resolution 175 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on telecommunication/ICT accessibility for persons with disabilities and persons with specific needs, calls for the introduction of mechanisms to enhance the accessibility, compatibility and usability of telecommunication/ICT services, and encourages the development of applications enabling the use of such services by persons with disabilities and persons with specific needs on an equal basis with others.